 4. We Live on a Real Farm!
 Another Fun Thing About Me and Daron

 Yes!
 A real farm in Ohio.
-I never thought I would carry the last name “Farmer.” bBut I also never thought I would live on a real farm.
+I never thought I would carry the last name “Farmer.” but I also never thought I would live on a real farm.
 Daron has consistently grown up on a farm.
 When he decided to move cross country from Texas to Ohio to be with me, he sold his beautiful white farmhouse, land, and animals.

 Once we moved to Ohio, I knew that Daron missed being out in the country and missed farm life, so when he came home one day and said, “I found the land where I’m going to build the farm and make your dreams come true,” I immediately said, “yes!”
 We now live on almost 20 acres with a modern white farmhouse we built together, four longhorns, two horses, two alpacas, and chickens.
 The kids are still asking D to get mini goats, haha!

-5. I’ve been a Cheerleader my Whole Life; Literally, and I Even Cheered in the NFL!
+5. I’ve been a Cheerleader my Whole Life, Literally, and I Even Cheered in the NFL!

 I started cheering in middle school and then cheered in college at the University of Kentucky.
 After I finished college, I decided to try out for the Dallas Cowboys Cheerleaders on a whim.
 I have a sweet cousin, Katie, that flew with me to Texas to do the audition and helped me through the process.
 While I made it to the last cuts, I ultimately didn’t make the team that year.
 However, I was encouraged to try out the following season.
-So instead of going back to Dallas, I decided to audition for the Cincinnati Bengals, which was just an hour away from where I was currently living, and I made the team.
+So instead of returning to Dallas, I auditioned for the Cincinnati Bengals, which was just an hour away from where I was currently living, and I made the team.
 I ended up cheering for three seasons and was a team captain for two years on the Ben-Gals.
 I loved the experience and made some of my closest friends while cheering.